hyli-ai/dw-redshift/README.md

-# Data Modeling with Postgres
+# Data Warehouse (Amazon Redshift)
 >
-In this project, a relational database is created by using Postgres to analyze two datasets, which contain the songs and the user activities in JSON format.
-A star schema optimized for queries on song play analysis and an ETL pipeline are presented in the jupyter notebook, together with a test notebook to confirm the validity of the database.
+In this project, an ETL pipeline is built using python to extracts data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for the analytics team.

 ## Table of contents